 In his tired eyes I saw the aspirations of our futures and the sadness of the past discriminations blended beautifully in a tableau of humility mixed with multiple colors of resistance along with faint impressionism of painted tolerance for the bigots amongst us.
 His eyes exploded Goya, Monet and Van Gogh all at the same time to me.
 His body was barely alive and yet his eyes lit up the Washington skyline full of promise and hope and new beginning for all of us with disabilities.
 All in those yearning years of promise in the early formation of the ADA and its ideals, so often lost nowadays so sadly; still in those eyes….Still in those haunting eyes that spur me on….

-So ironic for a blind man or one legally so at the time, to know this man whom I was not intimate with over decades like so many others but whom I could see in to his soul through his eyes and our common experience which was all about liberation and freedom from the common slavery of lesser minds, and those of whom predated and controlled us through the ages.
+So ironic for a blind man or one legally so at the time, to know this man whom I was not intimate with over decades like so many others but whom I could see in to his soul through his eyes and our common experience, which was all about liberation and freedom.

 Those tired, sad, but also hopeful eyes….